w0xi/w0xi.github.io/_posts/2026-07-20-blackenergy-v2-memory-forensics.md

 ## Lessons learned

-1. `PAGE_EXECUTE_READWRITE` combined with an MZ header is a clear code injection indicator — legitimate DLLs do not load this way.
+1. `PAGE_EXECUTE_READWRITE` combined with an MZ header is a clear code injection indicator, legitimate DLLs do not load this way.

 2. The `ldrmodules` InLoad/InInit/InMem flags are more reliable than filenames for identifying hidden modules.